 They invited me to the debrief, another honor.
 Every military flight ends with a debrief and receiving frank, constructive criticism is a daily occurrence for aviators, but the Blues take it to a higher level.
 Constructive criticism was delivered among the teammates and in no uncertain terms; even Elwood received his share.
 While fleet Commanding Officers are debriefed by juniors on their flight performance, I was taken aback.
 There was no sugar coating, and each pilot raised his hand and admitted a shortcoming on that flight that they would fix.
 Another friend who served on the team said you must put on your big-boy pants and take it.
 These transgressions were transparent to me, but they detected them in themselves and each other and did not ignore them.

-Once the debrief ended I showed them the newest fleet gizmo, the Anvis-9 Night Vision Goggles, which they took turns with as the ready room lights were extinguished.
+Once the debrief ended I showed them the newest fleet gizmo, the Anvis-9 Night Vision Goggles, which they took turns with as the A common area where squadron aircrew congregate, socialize, and brief & debrief missions. lights were extinguished.
 With smiles and handshakes they then bade me farewell…it was after 5pm on a Friday with the big show Saturday but they remained behind to pick the new demo pilots for the 1999 team.

 The maintenance crew was all there, and despite their friendly smiles I knew why – me!
 I quickly filed my flight plan and started up.
 My plan was to wait till sunset to rendezvous with an Air Force KC-135 tanker over the Atlantic that my squadron arranged for night in-flight refueling practice.
 I saluted good-bye and taxied to the hold-short line where I sat at idle power for 45 minutes as the sun lowered.
 Timing it, I took off early and conserved fuel over north Florida enroute to the tanker off Jacksonville, as planned.